Smoke Photography Tutorial: How to Photograph and Edit Smoke

 If you’re a beginner, photographing smoke is an excellent project for you.
 It will challenge your understanding of the basic technicalities of photography.

-Aside from a camera, the one vital thing you will need is, PATIENCE!
+Aside from a camera, a flash and some smoke, the one vital thing you will need is, PATIENCE!

 There is no right or wrong way to achieve the perfect smoke trail.
 I used a mixture of my own methods as well as techniques I picked up from others.
 The idea is to experiment and use whatever process you are comfortable with.
 You may even find a better way to do it.
 The important thing is that you try different things and get the results you are happy with.